jadeaxon/typing-practice-launcher/README.md

 # typing-practice-launcher
 AHK script to launch my daily typing practice.
+What I do is go for perfect execution in TypeRacer at some tempo for five minutes and then raise that BPM by 1 every day if I don't make any mistakes.
+Then, I try to go as fast as I can in Keybr for a bit.

 Here's the idea:
 - [X] Be able to start practice by `<C-A t>` hotkey.